-Oahu Vacation Rentals - Hawaii Lodging
+Oahu Vacation Rentals - Homes & Condos For Rent

 The 20th largest island in the US, Oahu, Hawaii, is about forty-four miles long, thirty miles wide, and has a 227 mile long, crystal blue and white sandy shoreline.
 A result of two shield volcanoes, Wai'anae and Ko'olau, a valley known as a saddle between the two, Oahu is twenty-five million years old.
 Over five million visit Oahu for good reason - a vacation in Hawaiian is a step into splendor.
-Rather than sqeezing you and your family into an over-priced hotel, lodging in vacation rentals such as houses, condos or apartments gives you the space you want and however little or great of privacy no vacation can do without.
+Rather than squeezing you and your family into an over-priced hotel, lodging in vacation rentals such as houses, condos or apartments gives you the space you want and however little or great of privacy no vacation can do without.

 The USS Bowfin Submarine Museum and Park show what it was like in those vessels.
 Try out an interactive aviation simulator at the Pacific Aviation Museum.
 Pearl Harbor can never be understated in its significance to the US.
 When in Oahu, Hawaii, a quick stop can be just as valuable as anything else in this paradise.
 In Hawaiian history, Kamehameha the Great united Hawaii under his rule.
 From Nuuanu Pali Lookout, you can see the land where a great battle had taken place, amid the Koolau Mountains.
 Monarchial rule ended in just about all of the US, but, in Oahu, the only royal palace on US soil, Laloni Palace, is open for curious visitors.
 Extinct volcano and city of Honolulu, both have views from the National Memorial Cemetery of the Pacific at Punchbowl Crater.
 33,259 soldiers are buried here.
 To learn more about natural and Polynesian history, visit the Bishop Museum, which was founded in 1889 and is the largest museum in the state.
 Take a trip to each city or area in Oahu, where you'll find many attractions, such as in Waikiki.
 Waikiki Aquarium holds the state fish: the humuhumunukunukuapuaa.